-- Type 2: Immersers – People who, when immersed in the “zone,” are so deep that they can hold their attention span for hours to completely nail a topic.
+- Type 2: Immersers – People who, when immersed in the “zone,” are so deep that they can hold their attention span for hours to nail a topic completely.

 I am a type 2.
-The problem with type 2 Immersers is that while it is really rewarding and super creative to find that intellectual depth to a topic, it can be very negative physically.
+The problem with type 2 Immersers is that while it is gratifying and super creative to find that intellectual depth to a topic, it can be very negative physically.